 Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public companies for compensation over \$1 million paid to the Chief Executive Officer and certain other highly compensated executive officers.
 Prior to the enactment of the Tax Cuts and Jobs Act (the "Tax Act") on December 22, 2017, certain performance-based compensation was exempt from the deduction limit.
-The Tax Act eliminated the exemption for performance-based compensation effective for tax years beginning after December 31, 2017, but included a transition rule allowing the exemption for performance-based compensation awarded to the Company's executive officers prior to that date will qualify for the transition relief until the Internal Revenue Service issues further guidance on the subject.
+The Tax Act eliminated the exemption for performance-based compensation effective for tax years beginning after December 31, 2017, but included a transition rule allowing the exemption for performance-based compensation in effect on November 2, 2017 that satisfies certain conditions.
+It is uncertain whether performance-based compensation awarded to the Company's executive officers prior to that date will qualify for the transition relief until the Internal Revenue Service issues further guidance on the subject.